-Gestures for Digital Musical Instruments (2022)
+Gestures for Accessible Digital Musical Instruments

 When playing musical instruments, deaf and hard-of-hearing (DHH) people typically sense their music from the vibrations transmitted by the instruments or the movements of their bodies while performing.
 Sensory substitution devices now exist that convert sounds into light and vibrations to support DHH people’s musical activities.
 However, these devices require specialized hardware, and the marketing profiles assume that standard musical instruments are available.
 Hence, a significant gap remains between DHH people and their musical performance enjoyment.
 To address this issue, this study identifies end users’ preferred gestures when using smartphones to emulate the musical experience based on the instrument selected.
 This gesture elicitation study applies 10 instrument types.
 Herein, we present the results and a new taxonomy of musical instrument gestures.
 The findings will support the design of gesture-based instrument interfaces to enable DHH people to more directly enjoy their musical performances.